UPDATE: 2021 SEASON

 ENGINES & EXHIBITS: EXPLORING THE WORLD FAMOUS ATTRACTION

-Today, visitors from around the world trek to the World Famous Horseshoe Curve, designated a National Historic Landmark in 1966, to reflect on its incredible past and compelling scenery.
+Today, visitors from around the globe trek to the World Famous Horseshoe Curve, designated a National Historic Landmark in 1966, to reflect on its incredible past and compelling scenery.
 The site includes a small museum, orientation films, observation areas, and a gift shop.

 RAILFANS IN CENTRAL PA: EXPERIENCING THE TRACKS ONLINE

 Please view the World Famous Horseshoe Curve's live stream above.
 There are also plenty of alternative railfan sites across Blair County!
 The public can see the train tracks at the bridges on 7th, 8th, and 17th Street.
 The 8th Street Bridge in Juniata also provides a nice view of the Altoona Shops.
 The 10th Avenue Expressway Pedestrian Bridge near the train and bus stations has elevators for handicap accessibility.
 There's also spots at the Station Medical Center, Canal Basin Park, and the Gallitzin Tunnels for the public to safely watch passing rolling stock.
 Enjoy your time in Central Pennsylvania!